-One Frightful Characterization Tip That Will Transform Your Stories - The Write Practice
+One Frightful Characterization Tip That Will Transform Your Stories

 PRACTICE

 Have fun with this one!
-Take fifteen minutes and write a scene in which your character encounters their illogical fear, then post your practice in the comments.
-If you post, don’t forget to respond to your fellow writers!
+Take fifteen minutes and write a scene in which your character encounters their illogical fear, then post your practice in the practice box below.
+If you post, don't forget to respond to your fellow writers!